Limi Valley Trek

 You can see a large number of monasteries, chortens and mane walls.
 The colorful prayer flags add to the beauty of these Buddhist shrines.
 You will visit Laiko Gompa, Chundrup Choeling Gompa, Namka Khyung Dzong Gompa and Dhungkar Choezon Monastery.

-Actually, Limi Valley trek focuses on three villages of this serene village.
+Actually, the Limi Valley trek focuses on three villages of this serene village.
 Til, Halji and Jang are the prominent villages standing like a showcase of Buddhist lifestyle, culture and tradition intact for centuries.

 The 1,000-years-old Halji Gompa and Jang Gompa are the evidence of Tibetan Buddhist practices in this region.
 You can talk to the monks and the Rinpoche (Guru) to know more about their history.